trevorwh113/Web_Dev_QA_Project/README.md

     python app.py
     ```
 7. This hosts the webpage in the localhost.
 Follow the link from the output (or copy-paste into your browser).

+## Disclaimers
+Some smaller screens have trouble displaying a few of the web pages.
+If that is happening, please try to zoom out or in, in an attempt to fix the visual issues.

+Backend functionality is now implemented and as such, there may be longer load times for the pages as it is fetching that data from the cloud.

 ## Running The Tests
 1. Follow the instructions listed in **Running The Project**, but stop before launching the app (steps 1-5).